-- 1. Attach any lifting gear that may be required. - 2.
+- When removing the product, check that the balance marks on the spindle flange and functional unit are still there. - If the balance marks are no longer there, remove the product from the machine and send it to HAIN-BUCH. - 1.
+Attach any lifting gear that may be required. - 2.
 If necessary, fit the mounting aid onto a vertically suspended spindle. - 3.
 Move the machine drawtube to its rear limit stop.

-- 4. Unfasten and remove the fixing screws on the functional unit. - 5.
-Using the least possible force and speed, move the drawtube on the machine to its front limit stop [see "Preparing the machine for removal" chapter].
+- 4. Unfasten and remove the functional unit fixing screws with the screwdriver bit with tip guide. - 5.
+Using the least possible force and speed, move the drawtube on the machine to its front limit stop [see "Preparing the machine for removal " chapter].